HrMarcussen/FlightSim/tools/ToLiss-WindowLayout/README.md

-﻿# ToLiss Window Layout (PowerShell)
+﻿# Window Layout (PowerShell)

-Capture and apply window layouts for ToLiss/FlightSim (or any app) using Win32 APIs.
+Capture and apply window layouts for any Windows desktop apps (e.g., X-Plane, MSFS) using Win32 APIs.
 Per‑monitor DPI awareness is enabled where supported.

 ## Requirements